 Although it’s hard for us to imagine it, God does have a form.
 And the being that God first created has basically the same form, the same figure.
-So believe it or not, since both of them have form, both also wore clothes.
+Believe it or not, since both of them have form, both also wore clothes.

 And so it was that the being created by God, Christ, was also clothed from God’s own garments.
 Those garments were—and still are—made of the highest spiritual material that can possibly exist.
 It shines pure light and radiates a splendid variety of brilliant colors.
 A human could not look upon these robes without going blind.
 They are that full of life.

 It was God’s wish to only create one being in God’s own image.
 And therefore it was God’s will to call only one being God’s own.
 As a result, Christ’s love became completely united with God, and God meant everything to Christ.
 Yet this would not be the end of the story of God’s creation.

 For God also wished for creation to continue, saying to Christ, “You shall have siblings!
 And these siblings will all come forth from you.”
 So just as Christ had come into being out of God, so too would all these brothers and sisters come forth from Christ.